tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 I'll briefly go over chords, bass, and production before next track.
 This section goes into a bit of microtonal theory, then plug-ins and techniques used for production.

 The chords stabs have the pitches `[0, 4, 9, 14, 22]` in 33-tone, so root, neutral second, Just minor 3rd, perfect 4th, minor 6th.
 It's a kind of a second-inversion minor 7 with a neutral sixth.
 I find the [EDJI ruler](http://micro.soonlabel.com/Scott_Thompson/edjiruler.html) to be very helpful for learning a new temperament.
- I also use some [custom Python tuning tools](https://github.com/TylerMclaughlin/tuning_tools) to [convert 12-tone pitch classes to non-12 EDO approximations](https://github.com/TylerMclaughlin/tuning_tools/blob/master/twelve_to_edo_alternatives.py).
+ I also use some [custom Python tuning tools](https://github.com/TylerMclaughlin/tuning_tools) I made to [convert 12-EDO pitch classes to non-12-EDO approximations](https://github.com/TylerMclaughlin/tuning_tools/blob/master/twelve_to_edo_alternatives.py).

-The bass pattern is simple, with a steady stream of 16th notes except there are no notes on the quarter notes where the kick drum plays.
+The bass pattern is simple, with a steady stream of 16th notes except there are no 16th notes on the quarter note onsets where the kick drum plays.
 This makes the kick and bass sound more like a single instrument and helps with mixing.
 Here's the pattern visualized on a piano roll:

 ![bass notes](xuixo_nondegenerate_bass.png).

 To compose the melodic contour in this bass ostinato, I used theory from Lerdahl and Jackendoff's 'generative theory of tonal music', namely the `4 1 2 1 3 1 2 1` pattern found in music and linguistics (refer to G. Toussaint's 'Geometry of Musical Rhythm' for an accessible intro).
-Mininotation makes this almost effortless:
+TidalCycles mininotation makes this almost effortless:

 ```haskell
 n "~ 0 0 <<7 5 > 3>"
 ```

-Speaking to the microtones in the bass, the notes divide 2 and a quarter semitones (7 33-EDO steps) into 4 pitches so it's quite microtonal yet still perceived as 4 distinct pitches.
-For an interesting timbral effect, I layered two bass oscillators, with the second pitched 15 33-EDO steps apart (545.5 cents, an approximation of the 11th harmonic), and this really makes the bass shine and sound cool on trashy speakers.
+Regarding the microtones in the bass, the notes divide 2.5 semitones (seven 33-EDO steps) into four pitches so it's quite microtonal yet it's still perceived as four distinct pitches.
+For an interesting timbral effect, I layered two bass oscillators, with the second pitched 15 33-EDO steps apart (545.5 cents, an approximation of the 11th harmonic).
+This harmonization really makes the bass shine and sound cool on trashy speakers.
 The harmonic series is a useful reference when sound designing percussion and bass.

 For mixing and production, I used drum bus limiting, multiband sidechaining, mid-side EQ, a mastering chain with the stock Ableton limiter, Rift by Minimal Audio for distortion on the chords and hi-hats, and Output Portal for delay effects.
-For sub and bass compatibility, I followed Slynk's [recipe for making sub bass sound good on any sound system](https://www.youtube.com/watch?v=ecKbeDfJxtQ).
+For sub and bass compatibility, I followed Slynk's recipe for [making sub bass sound good on any sound system](https://www.youtube.com/watch?v=ecKbeDfJxtQ).

-#### Three
+#### "Three"

-The experimental club track "Three" was my first production after I coded a machine learning tool in Python named [WAV Clustering Workflow](https://github.com/TylerMclaughlin/wav_clustering_workflow) (WCW) for clustering drum samples by acoustic similarity.
+The experimental club track "Three" was my first production after I coded a machine learning tool in Python I named [WAV Clustering Workflow](https://github.com/TylerMclaughlin/wav_clustering_workflow) (WCW) for clustering drum samples by acoustic similarity.
  I used WCW to cluster [18000 vintage drum machine samples from kb6](https://samples.kb6.de/) and browsed the generated file folders corresponding to clusters (see WCW readme for more info).
  One of the cluster folders in particular was full of insane laser sound effects, so I simply played through them, in order more or less (hierarchical clustering means within a cluster, sounds are further sorted by subclusters).
 To play sounds I drag 128 samples at a time in an Ableton drum rack then play them in order with